Scroll to content

 Parents only have the right to withdraw their child from this one lesson.

 In the event of a child being withdrawn from a lesson, that child must stay in school and will be assigned to another class until that specific lesson is over.
-Lessons about keeping safe, good and bad touch, people who help us, good friendships and peer pressure are taught throughout the year.
+Lessons about keeping safe, good and bad touch, people who help us, good friendships, and peer pressure are taught throughout the year.

 In the unlikely event that the concern cannot be dealt with, the Governors and then the Local Authority will be contacted.